 - Hold your wound when you cough and sneeze.

-Reactions after caesarean section
+Reactions after a caesarean section

 After giving birth, particularly if the birth did not happen as you expected, you will be left with many questions which make it difficult to understand what and why what happened actually happened in the way it did.
 Some people may also experience a mental and/or physical reaction.